apache/mesos/docs/scheduler-http-api.md

 ```

 ### REVIVE
+Sent by the scheduler to perform two actions:

+1. Place the scheduler's role(s) in a non-`SUPPRESS`ed state in order to once again receive offers.
+No-op if the role is not suppressed.
-Sent by the scheduler to remove any/all filters that it has previously set via `ACCEPT` or `DECLINE` calls.
+2. Clears all filters for its role(s) that were previously set via `ACCEPT` and `DECLINE`.

+If no role is specified, the operation will apply to all of the scheduler's subscribed roles.

 ```
 REVIVE Request (JSON):